Table of Contents

 Do varicose veins cause dangerous blood clots?

 Varicose veins do not increase your risk of dangerous blood clots.
 These clots form in veins deep inside your legs or arms.
-Blood clots can also form in varicose veins, but they can be treated by your doctor with warm compresses or medicines.
+Blood clots can also form in varicose veins.
+These can be treated by your doctor with warm compresses or medicines.

 What causes varicose veins?